lensgolda/weavepay-task/README.md

 Opening the app in your browser starts a [ClojureScript browser REPL](https://clojurescript.org/reference/repl#using-the-browser-as-an-evaluation-environment), to which you may now connect.

+#### Connecting to the running backend REPL from your editor

+Backend REPL runs on port 50505

 #### Connecting to the browser REPL from your editor